Artifact-Virtual/arcx_token/README.md

 ## Overview

-ARCx is a time-bound, non-inflationary ERC20  that bootstraps The Arc Protocol and provides a one-way migration path to FUEL, the protocol's native asset.
+ARCx is a time-bound, non-inflationary ERC20  that bootstraps The Arc and Adam Protocol providing a one-way migration path to FUEL, the ARC's native asset.
 Built as **The Smarter Contract**, ARCx incorporates advanced role management, comprehensive security auditing, and intelligent deployment automation—representing the next generation of blockchain infrastructure engineered for maximum security, transparency, and operational resilience.

 <!-- Badges -->
 <p align="center">